-students to manager their own portfolios.
-You may earn this concentration by selecting 12 or more credits from the list below:

 MBA 650 Financial Risk Management (4)

 MBA 645 Fundamental Security Analysis (4)

 MBA 653 Investment Theory and Portfolio Management (4)

 MBA 656 Investment Analysis (4)

 MBA 658 Derivative and Risk Management (4)

 MBA 659 Investment Accounting and Business Ethics (4)

 MBA 660 Investment Seminar (4)

 Entrepreneurship and Managing Innovation:

 Small businesses and new ventures within large organizations are key to economic growth.
 Anyone contemplating a new business start-up or revitalizing an existing business will value this concentration.
-You may earn this concentration by selecting 12 or more credits from the list below (students must successfully complete one of the two courses):
+You may earn this concentration by selecting 12 or more quarter credit hours from the list below (students must successfully complete one of the two asterisked courses):

 MBA 532 Organization Development (4)

 MBA 544 Introduction to Business Law (4) or MBA 545 Business Law (4)

-MBA 559 Entrepreneurship (4)
+MBA 559 Entrepreneurship (4)\

-MBA 622 Creativity and Innovation in Business (4)
+MBA 622 Creativity and Innovation in Business (4)\

 MBA 626 Strategic Business Communication (4)

 MBA 633 Legal Issues in the Workplace (4)

 MBA 634 Strategy, Structure and Decision Making (4)

 MBA 655 Financing New Ventures [online only] (4)

 MGMT 558 Service Management (2)

 MGMT 581 Team Building (2)

+\Note that if MBA 633 is chosen by the student as a required course it cannot apply to the concentration.

 Financial Management:

 This concentration provides the skills and knowledge necessary for financial management positions in a variety of settings.
-The financial management option focuses on financial analysis, financial institutions, investments and corporate finance.
-You may earn this concentration by selecting 12 or more credits from the list below (students must successfully complete one of the two courses): MBA 650 Financial Risk Management (4) MBA 645 Fundamental Security Analysis (4) MBA 603 Cost Analysis, Profit Planning and Control (4) MBA 604 Theory and Practice of Financial Reporting (4) MBA 613 Business and Economic Forecasting (4) MBA 619 International Economics and Finance (4) MBA 653 Investment Theory and Portfolio Management (4) MBA 654 Problems in Corporate Financial Analysis (4) MPH 608 Financial Planning in Health Care Organizations (2) MIS 546 Systems Analysis and Design (4) MIS 642 Financial Information Systems (4) MIS 656 Information Systems Security (4)
+The Financial Management option focuses on financial analysis, financial institutions, investments and corporate finance.
+You may earn this concentration by selecting 12 or more quarter credit hours from the list below (students must successfully complete one of the two asterisked courses):

+MBA 650 Financial Risk Management (4)

+MBA 645 Fundamental Security Analysis (4)

+MBA 603 Cost Analysis, Profit Planning and Control (4)

+MBA 604 Theory and Practice of Financial Reporting (4)

+MBA 613 Business and Economic Forecasting (4)

+MBA 619 International Economics and Finance (4)

+MBA 653 Investment Theory and Portfolio Management (4)\

+MBA 654 Problems in Corporate Financial Analysis (4)\

+MPH 608 Financial Planning in Health Care Organizations (2)

+MIS 546 Systems Analysis and Design (4)

+MIS 642 Financial Information Systems (4)

+MIS 656 Information Systems Security (4)